 The Company has a number of financial instruments, none of which are held for trading purposes.
-The Company estimates that the fair value of all financial instruments at December 31, 2019 and 2018 does not differ materially from the aggregate carrying values of its financial instruments recorded in the accompanying consolidated balance sheets.
 The estimated fair value amounts have been determined by the Company using available market information and appropriate valuation methodologies.
 Considerable judgment is required in interpreting market data to develop the estimates of fair value, and, accordingly, the estimates are not necessarily indicative of the amounts that the Company could realize in a current market exchange.
 The carrying value of debt approximates fair value as the interest rate is based on market and the Company's consolidated leverage ratio.
 The Company's financial instruments also include cash equivalents, accounts receivable, accounts payable and accrued liabilities, and are carried at cost which approximates fair value due to the short-term maturity of these instruments.